renato145/gaspard/README.md

 chat('What color is it?')
 ```

-The puppy is white with brown markings.
+The baby hippopotamus is a light greyish-brown color.
+It’s also a bit
+pink on its belly and around its eyes.

 <details>

-- content: {‘parts’: \[{‘text’: ‘The puppy is white with brown markings.
+- content: {‘parts’: \[{‘text’: “The baby hippopotamus is a light
+  greyish-brown color.
+It’s also a bit pink on its belly and around its
-  ’}\], ‘role’: ‘model’}
+  eyes. ”}\], ‘role’: ‘model’}
 - finish_reason: 1
 - index: 0
 - safety_ratings: \[{‘category’: 9, ‘probability’: 1, ‘blocked’: False},